 – How does inflation pressure affect the track?

-What effect do the angles (relative to direction of travel) of the front and rear-facing edges of each tread segment, have on the track being left as the tread is interacting with the substrate?
-And on the final track?
+– Do the angles (relative to direction of travel) of the front and rear-facing edges of a tread segment affect the track?

 – Do the treads on a tire interact with the substrate the same way as lugs on a Vibram shoe sole?

-This is just speculation … If the pressure releases in the wave (watch the clip … wave forms below white arc ) are indicating force applied to maintain or alter motion, are there instances where they also indicate direction of travel?
+– If the pressure releases in the wave (in the video clip it forms below white arc) indicate force applied to maintain or alter motion, can they indicate direction of travel?

 – What about vehicle weight?